Best Horizontal Carry Knives – Continuous Update

 Designer:Azo

 There is a lot to like about the Azo Baby.
-It has excellent fit and finish, high end steel and a comfy handle.
-But the main reason it makes this list it’s versatile and easy to adjust kydex sheath.
+It has excellent fit and finish, high end steel, and a comfy handle.
+And it has a pretty neat, almost Shilin-cutter style going on.

 The Kizer Azo Baby set up for left handed scout carry.